arrigonialberto86/funtime/set_transformer.md

 representation of input data that capture higher-order interactions and parametrizes the *pooling* operation so that no information is lost after combining data points.

-**Disclaimer**: the code reported below is meant to be executed in the Docker container reported in the package in Github:
+**Disclaimer**: the code reported below is meant to be executed in the Docker container reported in the companion Python package on Github: https://github.com/arrigonialberto86/set_transformer .
+See the docs on the repo on how to use `docker-compose.yml` to try this in a Jupyter Notebook.

 ## Paper contributions

-I am releasing this blog post with a companion Python package available on Github: [set_transformer](https://github.com/arrigonialberto86/set_transformer)

-It has been observed before [before](https://arxiv.org/abs/1706.03762) that the transformer architecture ([here](http://jalammar.github.io/illustrated-transformer/) you can find a very nice 'visual' explanation) without positional encoding does not retain information regarding the order by which the input words are being supplied.
+It has been observed [before](https://arxiv.org/abs/1706.03762) that the transformer architecture ([here](http://jalammar.github.io/illustrated-transformer/) you can find a very nice 'visual' introduction to Transformer) without positional encoding does not retain information regarding the order by which the input words are being supplied.
 Thus, it makes sense to suppose that the attention mechanism (which constitutes the basis of the Transformer architecture) could be used to process sets of elements in the same way as we have seen for the DeepSet architecture.
-In Lemma 1 of the their paper, Lee et al. demonstrate that the mean operator (i.e. a pooling function we have talked about) is a special case of dot-product attention with softmax (i.e. the self-attention mechanism).
+In Lemma 1 of the their paper, Lee et al. demonstrate that the mean operator (i.e. the *pooling* function we have used in the previous blog [post](https://arrigonialberto86.github.io/funtime/deepsets.html)) is a special case of dot-product attention with *softmax* (i.e. the self-attention mechanism).
 If this sounds strange to you (or, on the other hand, too simple to be true) I can provide an informal explanation of what self-attention is, and why it matters in so many different contexts.

 Let us say we have a set of `f`-dimensional elements/vectors (in the classical NLP context these would be one-hot-encoded vectors to be subsequently projected down to an embedding space, here just feature vectors).
-Since here we are processing *sets* we do not care about the order, just know that we have a `n x f` input matrix `N`.
+Since we are processing *sets* we do not care about the order, just know that we have a `n x f` input matrix `N`.
 We project this matrix into 3 separate new matrices that are referred to as **keys** (K), **queries** (Q), and **values** (V).
 The projection matrices will be learned during training just like any other parameters in the model.
 During training the projection matrices will learn how to produce queries, keys and values that will lead to optimal attention weights.

 Let us just take a pair of feature vectors to make this concrete (and hopefully clearer): vector `a` and `b` both defined in ![R10](https://latex.codecogs.com/gif.latex?%5Cdpi%7B150%7D%20%5Clarge%20%7B%5CBbb%20R%7D%5E%7B10%7D).
-We now use the three projection matrices K, Q and V (which are all trainable as said before) to obtain three versions (possibly very different according to parametrization) of the input vector `a`, i.e. `a_Q`, `a_K`, `a_V`, whose dimensionality depends on K, Q, and V (this is an hyperparameter that needs tuning).
+We now use the three projection matrices K, Q and V (which are all trainable as said before) to obtain three versions (possibly very different according to parametrization) of the input vector `a`, i.e. `a_Q`, `a_K`, `a_V`, whose dimensionality depends on K, Q, and V (their dimension is an hyperparameter that needs tuning).
-We do the same thing for `b` to obtain `b_Q`, `b_K`, `b_V`.
-The two-vector set (`{a, b}`) has now been converted to two lists of vectors.
+We do the same thing for `b` to obtain `b_Q`, `b_K`, `b_V` (i.e. the two-vector set (`{a, b}`) has now been converted to two lists of vectors).
 What we would like to understand with these operations (the whole attention mechanism) is how much `a` is *related* to itself and `b`, or put in other terms: do I need `b` when predicting a target related to `a` or all the information I need is already present in `a`?

-We can calculate how related `a` is to itself first by multiplying (via the inner product) its query (a_q) and key (a_k) together.
+We can calculate how much `a` is related to itself by multiplying (via the inner product) its query (`a_q`) and key (`a_k`) together.
-Remember, we compute all pairwise interactions between nodes include self-interactions, and unsurprisingly objects are likely to be related to themselves, but not necessarily since the corresponding queries and keys (after projection) may be different.
+Remember, we compute all pairwise interactions between nodes including self-interactions and unsurprisingly objects are likely to be related to themselves, but not necessarily since the corresponding queries and keys (after projection) may be different.

 What we get by the queries (Q) and keys (K) product is a unnormalized attention weight matrix, which we later normalize by using a **softmax** function.